Resources for Parents

 All students can thrive in a classical school, but many students needs to improve their study habits before they can be successful.
 For every student, study skills must be learned and practiced.
 No one can understand a work of great literature or memorize the principal parts of a Latin verb without first making a concerted effort to build good study habits.

 Study is Hard Work, by William Armstrong, is an excellent book on the subject of study habits.
 It contains specific advice about studying for every subject, taking notes, and organizing your time so that homework doesn't become overwhelming.
 We recommend it highly to students and parents in every grade.
-Here is an excerpt from the first page:

 The Core Knowledge Foundation

 The Core Knowledge Sequence forms the backbone of our curriculum in Grades K-8, though we make additions and improvements to the curriculum in some subjects.
 You may find the website of the Core Knowledge Foundation informative.